I'm a provider

 In May 2015, FDA approved the Nevro Senza™ Spinal Cord Stimulator (Nevro Corp., Menlo Park, CA), a totally implantable neurostimulator device, for the following indications: “chronic intractable pain of the trunk and/or limbs, including unilateral or bilateral pain associated with the following: failed back surgery syndrome, intractable low back pain, and leg pain.”
 This device uses a higher frequency of electrical stimulation (10 kHz) than standard devices.

 Deep Brain Stimulation of the thalamus as a treatment of tremor is addressed in a separate policy.

-POLICYSpinal cord stimulation may be considered medically necessary for the treatment of severe and chronic pain of the trunk or limbs that is refractory to all other pain therapies after a trial period as outlined in the Policy Guidelines.
+Spinal cord stimulation with standard (non-high-frequency) stimulation may be considered medically necessary for the treatment of severe and chronic pain of the trunk or limbs that is refractory to all other pain therapies, when performed according to policy guidelines.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.

 6/1993: Approved by Medical Policy Advisory Committee (MPAC)

 3/2001: Policy reviewed; Hyperlinks inserted under Policy, Managed Care Requirements deleted, Sources updated

 3/6/2002: Individual consideration requirement deleted

 5/7/2002: Type of Service and Place of Service deleted